 - Avoid confusion and unexpected conflicts between work, school, and personal accounts.
 Without an explicit Azure AD option some users might create personal accounts without realizing this is what they are doing, leading to confusion between their accounts down the road.

-- Users who have an email address in the Azure AD domain will not be able to use Bing Ads with a personal identity.
+- Users who have an email address in the Azure AD domain will not be able to use Microsoft Advertising with a personal identity.

 Only the Microsoft identity platform endpoint (v2.0) allows both work or school accounts from Azure AD and personal Microsoft accounts (MSA), such as hotmail.com, outlook.com, and msn.com.
 To ensure that your application can support all users, you should use the Microsoft identity platform endpoint in production.

-During Q2 calendar year 2019 the Bing Ads SDKs will be updated to use the Microsoft identity platform endpoint.
-Even if your users do not have work or school accounts, and even if you do not use the Bing Ads SDKs we encourage you to update the authorization URL during calendar year 2019, since the Live Connnect endpoint is no longer the recommended approach for Bing Ads users.
+The Bing Ads SDKs version 12.13.2 and later use the Microsoft identity platform endpoint by default.
+Even if your users do not have work or school accounts, and even if you do not use the Bing Ads SDKs we encourage you to update the authorization URL during calendar year 2019, since the Live Connnect endpoint is no longer the recommended approach for Microsoft Advertising users.
 For details see Upgrade to the Microsoft identity platform endpoint FAQ and Microsoft identity platform endpoint.

-To get access and refresh tokens for your Bing Ads user and make your first service call using the Bing Ads API, see the Quick Start sample.
+To get access and refresh tokens for your Microsoft Advertising user and make your first service call using the Bing Ads API, see the Quick Start sample.